Every year youth from the Mid-West Region participate in a series of FREE

 and have at least one parent of Hispanic descent

 to participate.
-Click here for more information on Student Selection Criteria
+For more information click on Student Selection Criteria.

 Each trainer brings unique strengths to support student success in the program and beyond.
 PRHYLI Alumni are always welcome to visit and share their experiences with current PRHYLI Monroe Student Delegates.
-Please e-mail Anna Stukes to set up a meeting.
+PRHYLI Almuni interested, contact Anna Stukes directly.

 Please contact:Anna Stukes